meeranhussain/Genome_assembly_AND_annotation/README.md

 After filtration, conduct quality control using tools like Qualimap and Compleasm to ensure that the genome assembly meets the desired quality standards.

+# ANNOTATION
-# STEP 23: REPEAT ANNOTATION
+# STEP 23: Repeat Annotation

 ## Rename Contig IDs